Skip to Content

 Good to know: Because groups get big discounts, it might be cheaper to visit Jungfraujoch with a tour than on your own, especially if you are traveling here from one of the bigger cities and are not staying in the area.
 Here are the most popular options for organized Jungfraujoch tours:

-For more practical tips for your visit to Jungfraujoch, please check our practical information section at the end of the article.
+For more helpful tips for your visit to Jungfraujoch, please check our practical information section at the end of the article.

-Jungfrau region map - how to get to Jungfraujoch
+Jungfrau Region map showing how to get to Jungfraujoch

-Jungfrau region map – click on the picture to enlarge it.
+Jungfrau region map.
 As you can see, you can only get to Jungfraujoch by train from Kleine Scheidegg (or Eiger Glacier).
-You can get to Kleine Scheidegg either from Grindelwald or from Lauterbrunnen or to Eiger Glacier station by the new cable car from Grindelwald (the cable car is new and is not indicated here).
+You can get to Kleine Scheidegg by train from either Grindelwald or Lauterbrunnen or to Eiger Glacier by cable car from Grindelwald.

 What to do at Jungfraujoch